Slack Collaboration Tool: Hacking Communication and Collaboration

 How will they do that?
 For many, technology will be the key to reinventing themselves.
 In particular, finding ways to collaborate more effectively with coworkers, customers, and others will be critical.
 For example, a tool like Slack can help keep everyone connected and on the same page.
 And, having guidance from experts who know how to get the most out of Slack can keep your company from wasting precious time trying to get up to speed on the tool.

-Centralizing and Simplifying Your Business Communications with Slack
+Centralizing and Simplifying Business Communications with Slack Collaboration Tool

 One of the challenges for businesses when it comes to communication is that there are so many ways to connect—both internally and with customers and prospects.
 Email, phone, text, live chat… the list goes on and on.